-The old standard of 30 FPS is still enough to have a game playable.
-Anything below that can often be unstable and most people will find it hard to enjoy their games at a lower frame rate.
+The old standard of 30 FPS is still enough to make a game playable.
+Anything below that can often appear unstable, and most players will find it hard to enjoy their games at a lower frame rate.

-Naturally, if you’re willing to fork out as much cash as necessary to have the 120 FPS experience, you should go for it, but we still have to give you the biggest drawback to 120 FPS gaming.
+If you’re willing to fork out as much cash as required to have the 120 FPS experience, you should go for it, but we still need to give you the biggest drawback of 120 FPS gaming.

 The truth is that the eye test can’t provide the results you want from such a price increase.
 You might only notice it when you’re playing an online game reliant on high FPS.

 We’re primarily referring to shooter games such as Counter-Strike: Global Offensive.
 In those games, you will have a tangible advantage over an opponent who plays at a lower frame rate as you can see and react to them sooner.
 We’re talking about milliseconds here, which is unlikely to be something that most casual gamers are able to take advantage of.